-The other noteworthy feature of the present Palm Sunday Liturgy is the reading of the Gospel of the Passion.
-In the Middle Ages the Passions on Palm Sunday, Tuesday of Holy Week, Wednesday of Holy Week, and Good Friday were sung by three deacons who impersonate respectively the Evangelist, Jesus Christ, and the other speakers (Synagoga).
-This division of the Passion among three characters is very ancient, and it is often indicated by rubrical letters in early manuscripts of the Gospel.
+The other noteworthy feature of the Palm Sunday Liturgy is the reading of the Gospel of the Passion.
+In the Middle Ages the Passions on Palm Sunday, Tuesday of Holy Week, Wednesday of Holy Week, and Good Friday were sung by three deacons who represent respectively the Evangelist, Jesus, and the other speakers (Synagoga).
+This division of the Passion among three roles is very ancient, and it is often indicated by rubrical letters in early manuscripts of the Gospel.

 Three ministers chanting the passion reading in the traditional way.

 As time went on, the singing of the Passion became more musical and more dramatic, reaching the apex of this development in Lutheranism in the Oratorio Passions of Johann Sebastian Bach (St. Matthew, St. John).
 Bach interspersed the biblical texts with pietistic arias and chorales that reflected on the events being proclaimed in the Scripture.
 It is likely that these massive choral works were performed as part of the Good Friday Service rather than on Palm Sunday.
 In any event, it has become customary to divide the script of the Passion into roles that are read by various ministers and members of the assembly, with the lines of the crowds being spoken by the congregation.
 There is also a value, however, in simply listening to the words of Scripture as read by the three ministers, as in the Middle Ages.
-Chorales might be sung by the congregation at the beginning and end of the Passion reading, and perhaps at a strategic point within the Passion narrative.
+In any event, I would have the Passion of St. John read this way on Good Friday.
+Chorales might be sung by the congregation at the beginning and end of the Passion reading.

 In responding to what you report as the opinion of some pastors, I would say that the entry into Jerusalem was not the end of the journey in the synoptic gospels.
 The journey ended at the cross, as is evident in the three passion predictions in the synoptic gospels.

 I disagree that one can’t do justice to the array of Scripture readings in Palm Sunday Liturgy (the entry into Jerusalem, Isaiah’s suffering servant, the psalm of lament, the Philippian hymn of humble obedience before triumphant exultation, passion narrative).
 There are related threads here that can be woven into a fine homiletical fabric.
-Since the entry and passion narratives are from the same Gospel, the perspective of each evangelist on the story of Jesus provides a clue as to how these texts are related if you look for it.
-The fickleness of the crowd in welcoming Jesus and then calling for his death six days later is a theme many preachers have taken up, although I think the focus should be more on what these texts proclaim about Jesus.
-The suffering servant Jesus in the Passion according to St. Matthew is human enough for worshipers to relate to.
-So is the abandoned Jesus in the Passion according to St. Mark.
-Likewise the benevolent Jesus reigning from the cross in the Passion according to St. Luke.
+It simply has to be done economically for the sake of time.
+Since the entrance and passion narratives are from the same Gospel, the perspective of each evangelist on the story of Jesus provides a clue as to how these texts are related if you look for it.

-As a practical matter, this is going to be a long Service, especially with an extended procession.
+As a practical matter, this is going to be a long Service, especially with an extended outdoor procession.
 It’s not a day for business as usual in the parish.
 I would recommend one Service on Palm Sunday in which the whole congregation participates.
-The length of the service shouldn’t be noticeable if the worshipers are engaged bodily in processions and dramatic enactment.
+The length of the service shouldn’t be noticeable if the worshipers are engaged bodily in processions and in the dramatic reading.

 As a spiritual matter, I would note that Holy Week isn’t what it used to be.
-Because of people’s work schedules and spring breaks, attendance is not as high on the other days of Holy Week as it perhaps once was on Maundy Thursday and Good Friday.
-For many Christians to hear only “Hosanna” and “Halleluia” two Sundays in succession without “Crucify him” and “My God, my God, why have you forsaken me?” is inadequate to faith formation.
-Historically, theologically, spiritually Palm Sunday is the Sunday of the Passion.
+Because of people’s work schedules and spring breaks, attendance is not as high as perhaps it once was on Maundy Thursday and Good Friday.
+For many Christians to hear only “Hosanna” and “Halleluia” two Sundays in succession without “Crucify him,” “My God, my God, why have you forsaken me?”, and “It is accomplished” is inadequate to faith formation.
+Historically, theologically, spiritually Palm Sunday should also be the Sunday of the Passion.